Daily Employee Morale and Productivity

 “I could never have imagined that all of this would appear just from pressing a button… Talk about creating value!”

 How much money does your company loose for every point of mood KPI you drop?
 Interested in employee morale and productivity?
-Get 1 Daily Pulse for free and improve your workplace!
+Get 1 Celpax for free and improve your workplace!